Rex109/cod4x_sqlite_plugin/README.md

 ## `handle = sqlite3_open(<filename>);`

-Connects to a sqlite3 database, returns the handle;
+Connects to a sqlite3 database, returns the handle.

 ## `sqlite3_close(<handle>);`